Q. Why should i hire an advisor?

 Q. Do you meet with clients at your office?

 Nope!
-The goal is to make this experience as convenient as possible which is why we typically meet with clients virtually via Zoom, FaceTime, Google Hangouts, Skype, etc., even if you’re down the street from us (LA traffic is no joke), at their residence, place of work or a local coffee shop.
+The goal is to make this experience as convenient as possible which is why we typically meet with clients virtually via Zoom or FaceTime, even if you’re down the street from us (LA traffic is no joke), at their residence, place of work or a local coffee shop.
 We also offer select evening and weekend appointments to accommodate busy schedules.

 Q. How Long have you been in the business?